doctorpot1/ScareAway-demo/README.md

 1. get more people to download and use the app;

 ## Features to leverage on self-preservative instinct
 Quick summary: Adding hotspot and geofencing features to TraceTogether app so that people can have the choice to decide if they really wanna hang out or go to that hotspot.
-This add an additional narrative to speak to a majority of the people whom are scare and do not want to contract the virus, to download the app, so that they can avoid high risk area.
+This add an additional narrative to speak to a majority of people whom are scared and do not want to contract the virus.
+They will be inclined to download the app, so that they can avoid high risk area.
 This also reduce the crowd in a high risk area, thus reducing the probability of contracting the virus.

 **Details**
 - Hotspot of all the current known cases and cluster with level of severity: